 From Interstate 25, take exit 52 at Walsenburg and go west on State Highway 69 25 miles to Gardner, then 12 miles to Redwing, and an additional 4 miles on Huerfano County Road 580 to the ranch entrance.
 Ranch is located approximately 3 hours from Denver, 1 1/2 hours from Colorado Springs and Taos, and 3 hours from Santa Fe.

 The ranch provides extremely valuable and pristine habitat for many species of game and non-game wildlife.
-Big game species include elk, mule deer, white tailed deer, black bear, mountain lion and big horn sheep.
+Big game species include elk, mule deer, black bear, mountain lion and big horn sheep.
 There are resident herds of elk and deer on the property.
 Elk are most abundant on the ranch in the spring and fall when 500-600 have been seen in recent years.
 Elk stay on the ranch to calve in early summer and remain for the season.
 There is also an abundance of mule deer on the ranch which occupy the ranch year-round, except when winter snows force them to lower elevations.
 The current owners have seen up to 200 deer on the ranch, including many large bucks.
 Bighorn sheep have been seen on the ranch as have black bears.
 Wild turkeys have also been seen on the property and the forested parts of the ranch provide nesting habitat for a number of species of raptors.

 The Huerfano River provides coldwater stream fishing for many species of wild trout including browns, rainbows, brookies and cutthroats.
 Fishing is also available in the many stocked ponds on the ranch with brookie fishing in the several miles of additional streams that flow through the property.

 The Singing River Ranch is perfect for the adventurer with infinite opportunities for mountaineering, climbing, hiking, mountain biking, and horseback riding.